top of page

 Erika Zazzu

-• 3 min read
+• 4 min read

-Being deeply empathic can feel like a superpower on the good days and a curse on the bad ones.
+Being deeply empathic can feel like a superpower on good days and a curse on bad ones.
 If you grew up learning to sense other people’s moods as a survival skill, it’s no wonder your nervous system became a tuning fork.
 That’s what codependency and people-pleasing often are at the root: over-attunement dressed up as love.

-Let me ask you something gently but directly How often do you notice a feeling and assume you must have caused it? deeper still: When did you learn that other people’s comfort mattered more than your own clarity?
+Let me ask you something gently but directly: How often do you notice a feeling and assume you must have caused it?
+Deeper still: When did you learn that other people’s comfort mattered more than your own clarity?

 The Cost of Constant Attunement

-When you’re a chronic emotional sponge:
+When you’re a chronic emotional sponge, you may notice several things:

 • You feel heavy after conversations that were supposed to be light.

-• You lose your centre without noticing.
+• You lose your centre without even noticing.

 • You react to emotions that aren’t even rooted in your life.